michaelbaril/bonsai/README.md

 * `descendant_id`: foreign key to your main table,
 * `depth`: unsigned integer.

-The table contains all possible combinations of an ancestor and a descendant.
+The table contains all possible combinations of an ancestor and a descendant, with the corresponding depth (ie. distance between the ancestor and the descendant).

 For example, the following tree:

 ```
 1
-├ 2
+├─ 2
-│ ├ 3
+│ ├─ 3
-│ └ 4
+│ └─ 4
-└ 5
+└─ 5
 ```

 will produce the following closures: